Entrepreneurship Competition - Terms & Conditions

 i.
 Entries must not contain unlawful, defamatory, or offensive content, nor infringe any third-party rights.

 j.
 By entering the Competition, you confirm that you are eligible to do so and eligible to claim any prize you may win.
-The Organisers may require you proof of eligibility; failure to provide it may result in disqualification.
+The Organisers may require you to provide proof of eligibility; failure to provide it may result in disqualification.

 k.
 By submitting an entry, entrants confirm that all information provided is accurate to the best of their knowledge.